iverbova/DSI_Team6/README.md

 Our goal is to teach the model to recognize which customers are likely to spend more — so we created this target feature.

 With our engineered dataset, we can move confidently into building models that provide useful insights for decision-making.

-**03 Regression Model**

-To better understand the factors that drive product purchase quantity in a retail context, we developed a linear regression model using transactional data.
-The goal was to examine how unit price, customer demographics (age group and gender), and their interactions influence the quantity of items purchased in a single transaction.
-The team built a linear regression model to explore what influences the number of items (Quantity) purchased in each retail transaction.

 ## Regression Model